thecocolab/crash-course/module 2: intro-python/module2.2: Visual-Studio-Code/README.md

 - **Extensions:** Explore and install additional extensions from the VS Code marketplace to enhance your Python development experience.

 Visual Studio Code, coupled with its powerful features and extensions, offers a seamless and productive environment for Python developers.

+### VSCode CheatSheet:

+You can find a list of useful commands in this [CheatSheet](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf)